Get out your calendar and get ready to save a bundle, ’cause here are Chicago museum free days AND museums that are free all the time.

 Popular exhibits include the largest collection of Impressionism outside of the Louvre, the Thorne Miniature Rooms, and galleries devoted to American art, to African American art, to photography, prints and drawings, and Indian Art of the Americas.

-Visiting another day, or not an Illinois resident?
-Get a fast pass to the Art Institute of Chicago.
+If none of these apply to you: Get a fast pass to the Art Institute of Chicago.

 Find hotels near the Art Institute of Chicago